The Dumb Waiter: Style

 Pinter's writing in The Dumb Waiter combines "the staccato rhythms of music-hall cross-talk and the urban thriller".
 The dialogue between Ben and Gus, while seemingly concerned only with trivial newspaper stories, football matches and cups of tea, reveals their characters.
 In Pinter's early plays, "it is language that betrays the villains – more pat, more cliché-ridden, with more brute power than that of their victims".

 In the theatre, the emotional power of the play is more readily felt than understood.
-Pinter "created his own theatrical grammar – he didn't merely write characters that had an emotional response to something...
+Pinter "created his own theatrical grammar – he didn't merely write characters that had an emotional response to something ...
 But instead, through his characters' interactions and phrasings, Pinter seemed to conjure the very visceral emotion itself".

 Interpretation

 Although the play is realistic in many ways, particularly the dialogue between Ben and Gus, there are also elements that are unexplained and seemingly absurd, particularly the messages delivered by the dumb waiter itself, and the delivery of an envelope containing twelve matchsticks.
-Pinter leaves the plays open to interpretation, "wanting his audience to complete his plays, to resolve in their own ways these irresolvable matters".
+Pinter leaves the play open to interpretation, "wanting his audience to complete his plays, to resolve in their own ways these irresolvable matters".
 Pinter stated that "between my lack of biographical data about [the characters] and the ambiguity of what they say lies a territory which is not only worthy of exploration but which it is compulsory to explore".

 One interpretation is that the play is an absurdist comedy about two men waiting in a universe without meaning or purpose, like Samuel Beckett's Waiting for Godot.
-"The Dumb Waiter.... achieves, through its unique blend of absurdity, farce, and surface realism, a profoundly moving statement about the modern human condition".
+"The Dumb Waiter ... achieves, through its unique blend of absurdity, farce, and surface realism, a profoundly moving statement about the modern human condition".

 Another interpretation is that the play is a political drama showing how the individual is destroyed by a higher power.
-"Each of Harold Pinter's [first] four plays ends in the virtual annihilation of an individual....
+"Each of Harold Pinter's [first] four plays ends in the virtual annihilation of an individual ...
 It is by his bitter dramas of dehumanisation that he implies "the importance of humanity".
 The religion and society, which have traditionally structured human morality, are, in Pinter's plays, the immoral agents that destroy the individual."
 Pinter supported the interpretation of The Birthday Party and The Dumb Waiter as "political plays about power and victimisation".

 Overall, "it makes much more sense if seen as a play about the dynamics of power and the nature of partnership.
 Ben and Gus are both victims of some unseen authority and a surrogate married couple quarrelling, testing, talking past each other and raking over old times".
 It is "a strongly political play about the way a hierarchical society, in pitting the rebel against the conformist, places both at its mercy", but at the same time "a deeply personal play about the destructiveness of betrayal".

 "For an audience to gaze into Ben and Gus' closed basement room and overhear their everyday prattle is to gain insight into ... the terrifying vision of the dominant-subservient battle for power, a battle in which societies and individuals engage as a part of daily existence".